sskras/dalykai/interviews/https:/habr.com/ru/post/559014/index-en.md

 The first interview (from 2010) is available [here](https://habr.com/ru/post/108629/).

-**– First, please remind our readers where you work and in what position.**
+**– First, please remind our readers where and in what position do you work.**

 I work as a Principal Storage Architect at Huawei Technologies, German Research Center.
 In virtualization, I work on different aspects of storage.
 My work is not related to a specific operating system.